 What Is Flexible Packaging?

-Flexible packaging is made up of materials that are easily manipulated - whether empty or filled.
-These materials, typically referred to as films, can be made from a growing variety of different substrates such as low density plastics, papers, metals, and often combinations of the three.
+Flexible packaging consists of materials that offer easy manipulation, whether they are empty or filled.
+These materials, commonly known as films, can be crafted from a diverse range of substrates, including low density plastics, papers, metals, and often combinations of these materials.

 What Is Rigid Packaging?

-Rigid packaging is as its name also describes as not easily manipulated and often irreparable if the packaging yields if dropped or experiences a drastic change in temperature or pressure.
+Rigid packaging, as its name suggests, is not easily manipulated and can be irreparable if it is dropped or exposed to extreme temperature or pressure changes.

-Rigid Packaging is often made of rigid plastics like high-density polyethylene or from coated metals or glass.
-Metal cans or rigid plastic containers are much lighter weight compared to glass jars but are still several times heavier than flexible packages from the same amount of product.
+Typically made from rigid plastics like high-density polyethylene or coated metals or glass, metal cans or rigid plastic containers are lighter than glass jars but still significantly heavier than flexible packages of the same product volume.

 What do we ask of packaging?

-At the end of the day, the most important thing that we ask of packaging, regardless of if it's flexible vs rigid packaging, is to protect our products.
-In the past, rigid packaging was necessary to adequately protect some types of products, like sauces, soups, or other liquid products.
+Ultimately, the primary purpose of packaging, whether it's flexible or rigid, is to safeguard our products.
+In the past, rigid packaging was deemed necessary to provide adequate protection for certain items such as sauces, soups, and other liquid products.

-But as film and packaging machinery technology has improved, this is no longer the case.
-And there are several reasons why the switch to flexible packaging is greatly improving the efficiency and consumer experience of many product categories:
+However, with advancements in film and packaging machinery technology, this is no longer the case.
+The transition to flexible packaging has brought about numerous benefits, significantly enhancing the efficiency and overall consumer experience across various product categories.

 1. Waste reduction

-Waste reduction is a top priority in most companies.
-It saves on cost, is better for the environment, and it has a positive impact on the economy.
-When it comes to sustainable packaging, the pouch stands out significantly in the area of waste reduction.
-In a recent Fres-co study comparing the #10 can of tomato paste to a pouch, it was determined that there was an 85% reduction of waste with primary packaging after switching from the can to the pouch.
-Just imagine if that had been compared to a glass jar as well...
-Pretty impressive.
+Waste reduction is a top priority for businesses across various industries.
+It not only helps cut costs but also has a positive impact on the environment and the economy as a whole.
+When it comes to sustainable packaging, the pouch truly shines in terms of waste reduction.
+A recent study conducted by Fres-co compared the #10 can of tomato paste to a pouch and found that switching to the pouch resulted in an impressive 85% reduction in waste for primary packaging.
+Just imagine the potential waste reduction if this comparison had been made with a glass jar as well!

 To give you an idea of the amount of space that can be saved, Liquiflex informs us that 98 pallets of cans is equal to 1 pallet of film.
 Storage space is a constant issue with warehouses and manufacturing plants.
 Can you imagine providing this solution to your team who is stressed because lack of space prevents them from completing goals, starting on production, or ordering material they need?